So, you just bought a pistol…

 George trained deployers for years.
 He always strove to stay cutting edge, to train more than the government required, and to influence military small arms doctrine in a realistic direction.
 He has even helped shape some of that doctrine.
 Portions of the USAF’s Shoot, Move, Communicate course, for example, appear to have been cut and pasted directly from George’s after action reports.

 If you are about to deploy downrange, and wish to be more proficient with your tools and techniques than your military small arms training will make you, George will donate his time and expertise to you AT COST.

-All you will need to pay for is range time (if a military range is unavailable), ammo, training aids (such as Airsoft pellets), and minimal operating expenses.
+All you will need to pay for is range time (if a military range is unavailable), ammo, and training aids (such as Airsoft pellets).
 It may be possible to use issued small arms (before his last deployment, George got a letter from his commander authorizing the use of his assigned M4 and M9 in a night tactical match), but if not, we can use “civilian” versions (like the AR-15) that are substantially similar.
 We can also train you on “battlefield pickup” weapons such as the Kalashnikov.

 It’s the least we can do for the sacrifices you make, to help insure you come home to your families.